Beyond the fluffy stuff – Putting people at the heart of complex integration

-Organisational structure and company culture remain some of the most challenging – and most neglected – areas to get right in an integration, merger or separation.
+Organisational structure and company culture remain some of the most challenging yet most neglected areas to get right in an integration, merger or separation.
 This can cause significant organisational strain, not to mention the erosion of the synergy case promised to business leaders and investors.

-Yet all too often the people dimension of an integration is subordinated to process and technology harmonisation when it comes to prioritisation of effort and perception of value.
-In our experience, dismissing this critical aspect as merely the ‘fluffy stuff’ has dire consequences in realising the potential benefits from a complex integration.
+Yet all too often when it comes to prioritisation of effort and perception of value, the people dimension of an integration is subordinated to process and technology harmonisation.
+Dismissing this critical aspect as merely the ‘fluffy stuff’ has dire consequences in realising the potential benefits from a complex integration.

 1. Implement a clear communications strategy with consistent messages and media

-The view that most stakeholders will form of the integration – and their emotional connection to it – will be shaped largely by communications emanating from leadership.
+The stakeholders’ view of the integration and their emotional connection to it will be shaped largely by communications emanating from leadership.
+So leaders must:

 - Prioritise development of a communications strategy: to drive consistent messaging and alignment among teams, partners, suppliers and customers from the onset.